PostHog/posthog.com/contents/blog/learnings-from-elon.md

 Take the example of SpaceX - despite a very futuristic vision, that extends so far, Elon may not live to really see it, their heads are firmly out of the clouds.
 They created a mission and then figured out a business model - shipping things into space for money, which could fuel the mission.

-At PostHog, are disciplined with each product we ship - we care about performance, margins, and revenue  by product.
-Many venture capitalists will tell you to hire like crazy when you have product market fit.
+At PostHog, are disciplined with each product we ship - for each one, we care about performance, margins, and revenue.
+Many venture capitalists will tell you to hire like crazy when you have [product market fit](/founders/product-market-fit-game).
 We have product market fit, but we don’t do this at all.
 We take pride in our individual products being real businesses - potentially profitable, with revenue and with sane margins.

 ## The principles are what matter